CHEMICAL INJURY INFORMATION

 The huge challenge faced every day by the chemically injured individual is to successfully avoid exposure to toxic chemicals and to successfully avoid a toxic reaction.
 Toxic chemicals (poisons) are found in the majority of consumer products, including but not limited to: perfume, cologne, personal care products, laundry products, clothing, air fresheners, disinfectants, hand sanitizers, household and industrial cleansers, carpets, household furniture, home building supplies, new vehicle interiors, bug repellents, pesticides, and so on.
 Toxic chemicals can even be found in our food and in our water.

-Typically, to succeed in this huge challenge, the chemically injured person must modify his/her lifestyle; and begin living a low-toxicity lifestyle.
+Typically, to succeed in this huge challenge, the chemically injured person must modify his/her lifestyle and home.
+The person requires a low-toxicity living environment and needs to begin living a low-toxicity lifestyle.
 A low-toxicity lifestyle strives to minimize, as much as possible, exposure to consumer products containing toxic chemicals.

 Since chemical injury is preventable and acquired, we strongly advise everyone to take steps to minimize the risk of becoming chemically injured.
 We reduce this risk by changing our lifestyle to a low-toxicity lifestyle.
 The more a person reduces his/her exposure to toxic chemicals, the more he/she will reduce the risk of becoming injured by toxic chemicals.
 We strongly encourage everyone to search out consumer products that have a low toxic chemical content or no toxic chemical content; and then switch to using these products.